21 NCAC 10 .0503 DETERMINATION OF PROBABLE CAUSE

 (c) Notice of hearing.
 The secretary shall provide notice of the probable cause hearing in accordance with G.S.
 150B-38(b).

 (d) Conduct of Probable Cause Hearing.
-The probable cause hearing shall be informal, and the secretary shall preside.
+The secretary, or designee per Subparagraph (b)(1) of this Rule, shall preside over the probable cause hearing.
 The Chiropractic Review Committee may consider evidence at the probable cause hearing that would not be admissible if offered at the hearing in a contested case.

 (e) Action by the Chiropractic Review Committee.
-After examining the evidence presented at the probable cause hearing, the Chiropractic Review Committee may dispose of each charge in the formal complaint as follows:
+After examining the evidence presented at the probable cause hearing, the Chiropractic Review Committee shall dispose of each charge in a complaint as follows:

 (1) If no probable cause exists to believe that a violation of G.S.
-90-154 has occurred, the charge may be dismissed;
+90-154 has occurred, the charge shall be dismissed;

 History Note: Authority G.S.
 90-141; 90-143; 90-154;